Mathieu-Desrochers/Learning-DotNet7/README.md

 Collecting Distributed Telemetry
 --------------------------------
-Follow these steps for both apis.
+Follow these steps for each project.
 Run the following commands.

     > dotnet add package OpenTelemetry.Extensions.Hosting